-The Mudareb shall exercise its rights, powers and discretions under the Mudaraba Agreement and take such action as it deems appropriate in accordance with material applicable laws, with the degree of skill and care that it would exercise in respect of its own assets and in a manner that is not repugnant to Shari'a.
+The Mudareb shall exercise its rights, powers and discretions under the Mudaraba Agreement and take such action as it deems appropriate in accordance with material applicable laws, with the degree of skill and care that it would exercise in respect of its own assets, in accordance with the Sharia'ah Standards issued by Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI), from time to time, as interpreted by the Internal Sharia Supervision Committee of DIB and, to the extent applicable, the resolutions of the Higher Sharia Authority of the Central Bank and in a manner that is not repugnant to Shari'a.

-Under the Mudaraba Agreement, the Trustee and the Mudaraba agree that, on the Mudaraba End Date, the Mudaraba will calculate and distribute the Final Mudaraba Profit (if any) in accordance with the Mudaraba Agreement and in doing so: (i) the Rab-al-Maal Final Mudaraba Profit payable to the Trustee will (if generated) be an amount equal to the final Periodic Distribution Amount, provided however that payment of the same shall be prohibited in circumstances where a Non-Payment Event has occurred or where a Non-Payment Event will occur as a result of such payment; and (ii) subject to the Mudaraba Agreement, the balance of amounts standing to the credit of the Mudaraba Reserve, after paying all amounts due to the Trustee pursuant to the Mudaraba Agreement, shall be paid to the Mudaraba as an incentive fee for its performance under the Mudaraba Agreement.
+Under the Mudaraba Agreement, the Trustee and the Mudaraba agree that, on the Mudaraba End Date, the Mudaraba will calculate and distribute the Final Mudaraba Profit (if any) in accordance with the Mudaraba Agreement and in doing so: (i) the Rab-al-Maal Final Mudaraba Profit payable to the Trustee will (if generated) be an amount equal to the final Periodic Distribution Amount, provided however that payment of the same shall be prohibited in circumstances where a Non-Payment Event has occurred or where a Non-

+Payment Event will occur as a result of such payment; and (ii) subject to the Mudaraba Agreement, the balance of amounts standing to the credit of the Mudaraba Reserve, after paying all amounts due to the Trustee pursuant to the Mudaraba Agreement, shall be paid to the Mudareb as an incentive for its performance under the Mudaraba Agreement.

-Other than its share of profit from the Mudaraba and any incentive fee payable in accordance with the Mudaraba Agreement, the Mudarab shall not be entitled to receive any remuneration from the Mudaraba.
+Other than its share of profit from the Mudaraba and any incentive payable in accordance with the Mudaraba Agreement, the Mudareb shall not be entitled to receive any remuneration from the Mudaraba.

 The Mudareb will agree in the Mudaraba Agreement that all payments by it under the Mudaraba Agreement will be made free and clear of and without any withholding or deduction for, or on account of, any present or future taxes, levies, imposts, duties, fees, assessments or other charges of whatever nature, imposed or levied by or on behalf of any Relevant Jurisdiction unless required by law.
 In the event there is any such withholding or deduction in relation to any Rab-al-Maal Mudaraba Profit or Rab-al-Maal Final Mudaraba Profit, as the case may be, the Mudareb shall pay Additional Amounts as shall result in the receipt by the Trustee of such net amounts of Rab-al-Maal Mudaraba Profit or Rab-al-Maal Final Mudaraba Profit, as the case may be, as would have been receivable by it if no such withholding or deduction had been required.
-To the extent that any such Additional Amounts are paid by the Mudareb, the Mudareb shall be entitled to recover amounts equal to such Additional Amounts from the amounts (if any) standing to the credit of the Mudaraba Reserve and if, following such recovery a shortfall remains between the amounts standing to the credit of the Mudaraba Reserve and such Additional Amounts paid by the Mudareb (such shortfall, the Additional Amounts Shortfall), the Mudareb shall be entitled to recover amounts equal to such Additional Amounts Shortfall from any Excess Liquidation Proceeds.
+To the extent that any such Additional Amounts are paid by the Mudareb, the Mudareb shall be entitled to recover amounts equal to such Additional Amounts from the amounts (if any) standing to the credit of the Mudaraba Reserve and if, following such recovery a shortfall remains between the amounts standing to the credit of the Mudaraba Reserve and such Additional Amounts paid by the Mudareb (such shortfall, the Additional Amounts Shortfall), the Mudareb shall be entitled to recover amounts equal to such Additional Amounts Shortfall from any Liquidation Proceeds (after taking into account amounts equal to the then applicable Dissolution Distribution Amount payable to the Trustee on the Mudaraba End Date pursuant to the Mudaraba Agreement).
 Any taxes incurred in connection with the operation of the Mudaraba (including in connection with any transfer, sale or disposal of any Mudaraba Asset during the Mudaraba Term) will be borne by the Mudaraba itself.